We, the Diaspora

-Much is to be said about the diaspora, whether forced political displacements or voluntary transnational mobility, whether expatriate communities deployed for a certain time or immigrant groups for the long haul.
-We come in varying forms as first- or second-generation, third-culture kids or with mixed heritage.
-They say:
+Much is said about the diaspora, whether forced political displacements or voluntary transnational mobility.
+We come in varying forms as first- or second-generation, third-culture children or with mixed heritage.

 So, here you are